John Tate (papermaker): Papermaking

 Tate acquired a long-established watermill called Sele Mill.
-At that time it was just outside Hertford which has since grown to include the suburb of Bengeo.
-Sele Mill is on the River Beane, a chalk stream, near its confluence with the River Lea.
+At that time it was just outside Hertford, but now it is within the town's suburbs.
+The mill was powered by the River Beane, a chalk stream, near its confluence with the River Lea.
 This facility was converted into a paper mill.
 Paper was produced there in the 1490s, and possibly earlier.

 The catchment of the Beane was a rural area, but there is evidence that Tate found customers locally with some of his paper being used for record-keeping by the Woodhall estate a few miles upstream.
 Importantly for his business plan, the mill was less than 30 miles from the capital which could be accessed via Ermine Street or the River Lea (see note).

 One London-based customer was Wynkyn de Worde, who took over Caxton's print shop in the 1490s.
 Another London-based customer was Henry VII of England.
 The king, who had given Hertford Castle to his wife in 1487, visited the mill in 1498.
 He is known to have made a return visit the following year.
 It has been suggested that one of the watermarks used by Tate, a Tudor rose, was designed with royal use in mind.

 The quality of the paper was good, but the mill seems to have ceased producing it at the beginning of the 16th century for reasons which are not clear.
 Tate mentioned the building in his will of 1507 along with a stock of white paper he had there.
 Possibly he could not get a good enough price for his paper, although, as far as is known, there were not any other British producers.